 In contrast, you can typically have some greater functionality to customize your on-prem platform to fit your workflow needs.
-A lot of the time this can be done with setting up a series of If This Then That (ITTT) triggers and actions.
+Most of the time, you can set up a series of If This Then That (ITTT) triggers and actions.

 The one caution you need to take when customizing your platform is the ongoing maintenance, especially when you upgrade to a newer version of the platform.
 If you deploy an updated version, it may very well break your current customizations and you’d need to recreate them.

 This can obviously be expensive and time-consuming.
 This is one reason why companies that deploy locally and customize will typically only deploy dot releases or necessary patch fixes.
-Otherwise, full version updates can be skipped for a few years in order to maximize the existing customizations.
+Otherwise, you can skip full version updates for a few years to maximize your existing customizations.

 This payment method can be critical for non-profit and research organizations that rely on grants to finance their technology needs.

 Deciding whether to host your DAM in the cloud, through the platform vendor, or in-house is not a straightforward decision.

 Hopefully, though, this article will help address some of the most common talking points on this topic.
 To help we are including a side-by-side comparison for a quick visual reference of on-prem vs cloud.